Title Image

 1986

-TARUS began building its mighty roughing mills, first as copy milling machines and later as the RDUC heavy duty CNC machines.
 At half the cost of European alternatives, with similar or better performance and superior local service, they became wildly popular with many still in use today.

 1987